-Who are your company's executive compensation peers?
+Who are your pay peers?

-- How many peers are listed? - Is the peer group used for comparing pay, performance or both? - If the company has two peer groups, what factors may have influenced that decision? - What criteria are used to select the peer group or groups? - Are there any companies you expected to see that weren't in either of the peer groups?
+- How many peers are listed? - Is the peer group comparing pay, performance or both? - If the company has two peer groups, what factors may have influenced that decision? - What criteria are used to select the peer group or groups? - Are there any companies you expected to see that weren't in either of the peer groups?
 Were any peer companies ones that you didn't expect to see?
 Why?